Travel insurance designed for adventures while travelling.

 Always read through the Policy Wording to decide which plan is best suited for the activities and sports that you have planned.
 If you’re not sure if something you’re planning on doing while on holiday is covered, please contact us.

 Our travel insurance plans categorise sports and leisure activities into four separate levels.
 Travellers are covered for all sports and activities listed under the level of cover they select, as well as those leisure pursuits assigned to any lower levels.
 The following is just a small selection of the sports we cover.
-Please check your Policy Wording for the full list.
+Please check below for the full list of the sports and activities we cover.

 Level 1